 - Third-time and subsequent offenders – Once again, the period of suspension is up to three years in total.
 The reinstatement fee is now up to $500 if the offense occurs within three years of your first offense.

-With an experienced and knowledgeable traffic lawyer at hand, you may be able to avoid the worst of these punishments.
+With an experienced and knowledgeable personal injury lawyer at hand, you may be able to avoid the worst of these punishments.
 This is why you should get in touch with our team at The Law Place today for more information.